Cherry tomato and basil oil focaccia

 This focaccia is a show-stopping starter that will bring rustic charm and bold flavor for relaxed entertaining

 Channel Italian hosts and picture lazy days with lively conversation, sharing home-cooked food made with gorgeous seasonal ingredients.
-This Cherry tomato and basil oil focaccia is exactly the sort of recipe that springs to mind for such occasions.
+Although not a traditional pizza recipe, this Cherry tomato and basil oil focaccia is exactly the sort of recipe that springs to mind for classic summer gatherings.

 Keeping the cherry tomatoes attached to their stalks is entirely optional, but it does look striking, and the stalks can easily be removed after cooking, leaving behind the sweet, roasted tomatoes nestled within the golden, olive-oil-kissed dough.